Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

-The Duke Cancer Institute was founded in 1971, but the history of the Duke University Medical Center goes back much further.
+Duke Cancer Center was founded in 1971, but the history of Duke University Medical Center goes back much further.
 The medical center was founded in 1930 after a $4 million bequest from James B. Duke, a tobacco and textile industrialist who is the namesake for the university.
-The Duke University Hospital opened its doors on July 21, 1930, filling 17 of its 400 beds on its first day of operations.
-The medical school and hospital were renamed in 1957 as the Duke University Medical Center.
+Duke University Hospital opened its doors on July 21, 1930, filling 17 of its 400 beds on its first day of operations.
+The medical school and hospital were renamed in 1957 as Duke University Medical Center.

 A number of “firsts” have been accomplished at the medical center throughout its history.
 In 1936, a surgeon at Duke used ultraviolet light to kill germs in an operating room.
 The following year, the hospital founded the country’s first brain tumor program in the country, the beginning of what would eventually become the cancer center.
 In 1956, the hospital’s surgeons were the first to use systemic hypothermia during cardiac surgery.
 And in the 1990s, geneticists at the medical center invented a test to screen newborns for dozens of metabolic diseases at the same time, a test that is now a standard throughout the country.

-Located in Durham, North Carolina, the Duke Cancer Center at Duke Cancer Institute is a National Cancer Institute-designated Comprehensive Cancer Center that was founded in 1971.
-The Institute is affiliated with the Duke University Health System, a hospital system affiliated with the private research university.
+Located in Durham, North Carolina, Duke Cancer Center is a designated National Cancer Institute (NCI) Comprehensive Cancer Center that was founded in 1971.
+The center is also affiliated with the Duke University Health System, a hospital system affiliated with the private research university.

 The Solid Tumor Therapeutics Program focuses on tumor behavior, the immune system, angiogenesis, pre-clinical trials and parallel clinical trials.
 The program’s main goal is to align all research efforts to better understand cancer.
 Clinical trials are offered at Duke for eligible patients.

-Duke Cancer Institute provides many different resources to both patients and caregivers, including rehabilitation programs, recreational therapies and survivor-specific resources.
+Duke Cancer Center provides many different resources to both patients and caregivers, including rehabilitation programs, recreational therapies and survivor-specific resources.

 Treating Camp Lejeune Water Contamination Injuries